ashleve/lightning-hydra-template/README.md

 # run all tests except the ones using wandb
 pytest -k "not wandb"
 ```
 I often find myself running into bugs that come out only in edge cases or on some specific hardware/environment.
-To speed up the development, I usually constantly execute simple bash scripts that run a couple of quick 1 epoch experiments, like overfitting to 10 batches, training on 25% of data, etc. You can find those tests implemented with pytest in [tests/smoke_tests](tests/smoke_tests) folder.
+To speed up the development, I usually constantly execute simple bash scripts that run a couple of quick 1 epoch experiments, like overfitting to 10 batches, training on 25% of data, etc. Those kind of tests don't check for any specific output - they exists to simply verify that executing some commands doesn't end up in throwing exceptions.
+You can find them implemented in [tests/smoke_tests](tests/smoke_tests) folder.

 You can easily modify the commands in the scripts for your use case.
 If even 1 epoch is too much for your model, then you can make it run for a couple of batches instead (by using the right trainer flags).<br>